dyarfi/gerimis-app/README.md

 # gerimis-app

-TailwindCSS with VueJS Weather Web App with OpenWeatherMap and Google Map Embed API.
-Utilizing browser geolocation API combines with OpenWeatherMap and Google Map Embed API to display weather conditions from the current city or collections of cities locations.
-Additional features from Vuex and local storage for maximizing the VueJS state management.
+VueJS Weather Web App with OpenWeatherMap API, Hacker News API, and Google Map Embed API.
+All styles are from [TailwindCSS](https://tailwindcss.com/docs/installation) with icons from [Vue Phosphor Icons](https://phosphoricons.com/).

+Utilize Browser Geolocation API with OpenWeatherMap API and Google Map Embed API to display weather conditions from the current city or collections of cities locations.
+These are several Open APIs involved in the making: [OpenWeatherMap API](https://openweathermap.org/api), [The Google Maps Embed API](https://developers.google.com/maps/documentation/embed/map-generator) and [HackerNews API](https://github.com/HackerNews/API).

+Additional features from Vuex, Network Browser API, and Local Storage for the VueJS state management.

 ## Project setup